matloff/fasteR/README.md

 ```

 (If you are using RStudio, set up some work space, by selecting File |
 New File | RScript.
-Copy-and-paste the above into the empty pane that is
+Copy-and-paste the above into the empty pane (named
-created, and run it, via Code | Run Region | Run All.
-If you are using
+SOURCE) that is created, and run it, via Code | Run Region | Run All.
-an external text editor, type the code into the editor, save to a file,
+If you are using an external text editor, type the code into the editor,
-say **x.R**, then at the R '>' prompt, type **source(x.R)**.)
+save to a file, say **x.R**, then at the R '>' prompt, type
+**source(x.R)**.)

 So, the block (two lines here) will be executed with **i** = 2, then 3,
 4, 5 and 6.
 The line